Technical reviewers expressions of interest

 The NSW Environmental Trust funds a wide range of organisations to achieve positive environmental outcomes for New South Wales through its diverse portfolio of contestable grants programs.

-SoS Contestable Tweed ScSThe Trust's Contestable Grants Team is always on the lookout for independent reviewers from across New South Wales with suitable expertise and skills to assist us in reviewing project progress and final reports and making recommendations for the effective management of awarded grants.
-Expressions of interest are welcome throughout the year.
+SoS Contestable Tweed ScSThe Trust's Protecting Our Places Contestable Grants Team is looking for independent reviewers from across New South Wales with knowledge and expertise to assist in reviewing project progress and final reports and making recommendations for effectively managing awarded grants.
+Expressions of interest for the Protecting Our Places program are open from 21 August to 22 September 2023.

-This is a fabulous opportunity for selected reviewers to build further understanding of the environmental projects happening across your region and contribute your skills and knowledge to deliver better outcomes for the environment of New South Wales.
+This is a fabulous opportunity for selected reviewers to work with community and build further understanding of the cultural and environmental projects happening on Country while contributing your skills and knowledge to deliver better outcomes for the environment and Aboriginal community organisations of New South Wales.

 The Contestable Grants Team currently administers 8 active grant programs, including: